 Belleville

-The Standing Stone Trail is a hiking trail stretching 84 miles through Fulton, Huntingdon, and Mifflin counties; the trail traverses central Pennsylvania ridges and valleys from Cowans Gap State Park in the south, to Rothrock State Forest’s Detweiler Natural Area and the Mid-State Trail in the north.
-It was also named the state’s 2016 Trail of the Year.
-Standing Stone Trail is part of the 1,800-mile Great Eastern Trail, which starts at Flagg Mountain, AL, and extends to the Finger Lakes Trail in New York.
+The 84-mile scenic Standing Stone Trail, PA’s 2016 Trail of the Year, traverses central PA ridges and valleys from Cowans Gap State Park in the south to Rothrock State Forest’s Detweiler Natural Area and the Mid-State Trail in the north.
 More than 80 percent of the trail traverses state owned forest and PA Game Commission game lands.
-The popular Thousand Steps portion of the trail is located near Mount Union.
+Near Mount Union, be sure to climb the popular Thousand Steps portion of the trail (or 1,036 steps to be exact!) that were used by silica quarry workers almost 100 years ago and offer great views of the mountains and surrounding area.

 BIKE: